dzl-dm/cometar/README.md

 Both of these methods let you change the behaviour of your instance of the application while using the same, generic, application image which everyone else is using.

 #### Setting the version
-Use the `.env` var `APP_VERSION` to let the docker composition know which version of the docker images you want to use.
+Use the `.env` var `COMETAR_VERSION` to let the docker composition know which version of the docker images you want to use.
 Using `latest` is fine for testing, but please select a tag (from this CoMetaR repo. eg v0.0.1) in production systems to ensure a restart doesn't cause an unexpected upgrade!

 #### Branding
 To change the branding, you likely want to consider overriding the logos by adding some lines to the `volumes` section of the `web` service in `docker-compose.yml`. eg: